ar-pa/HMC-manual/README.md

 * Use generator using [testlib](http://codeforces.com/testlib) for generating test cases.
 * Don't use multiple-test generator.
 This type of generator could not be used in stressing.
 * When writing a generator, use argv to have some parameters (like n, q, etc).
 Refer to testlib repository for examples.
 Then you can add stress (in Polygon) and test solutions easily.
+* You can move test cases from Polygon to HMC using [PolygonToHE](https://github.com/ar-pa/polygonToHE).

 ## Writing generator, validator
 Check [Testlib Toturial](codeforces.com/testlib).
 For examples, check [Testlib Github Repository](https://github.com/MikeMirzayanov/testlib).